Hamburg: Public transport

-33 mass transit rail lines across the city are the backbone of public transport.
+Thirty-three mass transit rail lines across the city are the backbone of public transport.
 The S-Bahn (commuter train system) comprises six lines and the U-Bahn four lines – U-Bahn is short for Untergrundbahn (underground railway).
 Approximately 41 km of 101 km of the U-Bahn is underground; most is on embankments or viaduct or at ground level.
 Older residents still speak of the system as Hochbahn (elevated railway), also because the operating company of the subway is the Hamburger Hochbahn.
 The AKN railway connects satellite towns in Schleswig-Holstein to the city.
 On some routes regional trains of Germany's major railway company Deutsche Bahn AG and the regional metronom trains may be used with an HVV ticket.
-Except at the four bigger stations of the city, Hauptbahnhof, Dammtor, Altona and Harburg regional trains do not stop inside the city.
+Regional trains stop at various stations within city limits such as the four larger stations, Hauptbahnhof, Dammtor, Altona, and Harburg, as well as Hamburg Hasselbrook and Hamburg Bergedorf.
 The tram system was opened in 1866 and shut down in 1978.

 Gaps in the rail network are filled by more than 669 bus routes, operated by single-deck two-, three- and four-axle diesel buses.
-Hamburg has no trams or trolleybuses, but has hydrogen-fueled buses.
-The buses run frequently during working hours, with buses on some so-called MetroBus routes as often as every 2 minutes.
-On special weekday night lines the intervals can be 30 minutes or longer, on normal days (Monday-Friday) the normal buses stop running at night.
-(MetroBuses run all around the clock, every day at the year at least every half-hour.)
+Hamburg has no trams or trolleybuses, but has hydrogen-fuelled buses.
+The buses run frequently during working hours, with buses on the MetroBus routes running every ten minutes from 6 am to 9 pm.
+On special weekday night lines the intervals can be 30 minutes or more, while on normal days (Monday-Friday) normal buses stop running at night (some lines run 24 hours a day, every day of the year at least every half hour).

 There are eight ferry lines along the River Elbe, operated by HADAG, that fall under the aegis of the HVV.
 While mainly used by citizens and dock workers, they can also be used for sightseeing tours.

-The international airport serving Hamburg, Hamburg Airport Helmut Schmidt (IATA: HAM, ICAO: EDDH) is the fifth biggest and oldest airport in Germany, having been established in 1912 and located about 5 mi from the city centre.
+The international airport serving Hamburg, Hamburg Airport Helmut Schmidt (IATA: HAM, ICAO: EDDH), is the fifth biggest and oldest airport in Germany, having been established in 1912 and located about 5 mi from the city centre.
 About 60 airlines provide service to 125 destination airports, including some long-distance destinations like Newark, New Jersey on United Airlines, Dubai on Emirates, and Tehran on Iran Air.
 Hamburg is a secondary hub for Lufthansa, which is the largest carrier at the airport, and the airline also operates one of its biggest Lufthansa Technik maintenance facilities there.
 The second airport is located in Hamburg-Finkenwerder, officially named Hamburg Finkenwerder Airport (IATA: XFW, ICAO: EDHI).
 It is about 10 km from the city centre and is a nonpublic airport for the Airbus plant.
-It is the second biggest Airbus plant, after Toulouse, and the third biggest aviation manufacturing plant after Seattle and Toulouse; the plant houses the final assembly lines for A318, A319, A320, A321 and A380 aircraft.
+It is the second biggest Airbus plant, after Toulouse, and the third biggest aviation manufacturing plant after Seattle and Toulouse; the plant houses the final assembly lines for A318, A319, A320, A321, and A380 aircraft.